belieflab/mooneyFaces/README.md

 # mooneyFaces

-The Mooney Faces Task presents a randomized array of 48 images with a break in between.
+The Mooney Faces Task presents a randomized array of 48 images of faces with a break in between.
+Half of the faces are inverted, and half are not inverted.

 The Silverstein version adds 2 rating judgements for whether a face appears to be an adult / child and whether a face appears to be more masculine or feminine.